bakkenbaeck/iOS-handbook/GIT_AND_GITHUB.md

 Keep in mind that you are reviewing something that someone else has worked on really hard, so always be respectful.
 These guidelines for giving feedback are a good reference:

-- Familiarise yourself with the context of the issue.
+- Familiarize yourself with the context of the issue.
 - If you disagree strongly, consider giving it a few minutes before responding; think before you react.
-Try to empathise.
+Try to empathize.
 - Ask, don’t tell. (“What do you think about trying…?” rather than “Don’t do…”)
 - Explain your reasons why code should be changed.
 (Not in line with the style guide?
 A personal preference?)
 - Offer ways to simplify or improve code.